craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Systems/Custom Heritages.md

 ## Dwarven

-People with a heavy Dwarven heritage find themselves in possession of dense and hard biology.
+People with a heavy Dwarven heritage find themselves in possession of a dense and hard biology.
 The origins of Dwarven people on Alaturmen are not exactly public information, but some know that certain groups of Elven settlers created Dwarves nearly immediately after their arrival by request of their sire.

 - You may live up to 180 years.
 - You may weigh anywhere from 100 to 200 pounds.